 “After that day, nobody come up like they usually do,” said the 38-year-old, who is in recovery.

-Across the street, a man sat hunched over in a wheelchair, and a barefoot woman lay on her back across a city bench.
+Across the street, a man sat hunched in a wheelchair and a barefoot woman lay on her back across a city bench.

 “I’d give it like a week or so,” Bradley said.

-At least 27 people were taken to hospitals for overdose treatment as of Friday, authorities said.
+At least 27 people had been taken to hospitals for overdose treatment as of Friday, authorities said.
 Seven were in critical condition and 15 in serious, but not life-threatening, condition.
-There have been no fatalities so far, officials said.
+There have been no fatalities, officials said.

 The Baltimore Banner thanks its sponsors.
 Become one.

-By mid-morning on Saturday, a group of men with Powell Recovery Center sat under a pop-up tent on North Avenue, offering water and resources for housing, medical care and drug recovery.
+By midmorning Saturday, a group of men with Powell Recovery Center sat under a pop-up tent on North Avenue, offering water and resources for housing, medical care and drug recovery.

 But he feared the attention wouldn’t last.